Dr Francisco J. Martin-Martinez

 Biography

-Dr. Francisco Martin-Martinez is a Senior Lecturer in Computational Chemistry in the Department of Chemistry, King’s College London.
+Dr Francisco Martin-Martinez is a Senior Lecturer in Chemistry and Natural Sciences in the Department of Chemistry at King’s College London.

 In 2024, Fran transitioned to King’s College London, where he leads the MMLab on nature-learned matter.

-In 2022, he was selected as a Google Cloud Research Innovator, because of his work on predicting chemical reactivity using cloud supercomputing and machine learning.
+In 2022, he was selected as a Google Cloud Research Innovator.
 In addition to his primary academic roles, Fran is a co-instructor at Station1, a start-up focused on socially driven innovation based in the USA.

 Research Interests